WEKIT-ECS/MIRAGE-XR/README.md

 reconstructed from the captured data (‘ghost track’) and embedded in the physical workplace, including body position, gaze direction, gestures, and voice.

-* Open standards and architecture - The MIRAGE·XR core is adaptable to different platforms, IoT sensors, and wearables to suit the training needs of any organisation.
+* Open standards and architecture - The MirageXR core is adaptable to different platforms, IoT sensors, and wearables to suit the training needs of any organisation.
 It implements the IEEE P1589-2020 standard for augmented reality learning experience models, which allows for the automated extraction and